NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/building-plugins.md

 These callbacks can be `async`, and they will be `await`ed until they finish, so you should be careful when adding any functionality that might take a long time to resolve.

 It's important to keep in mind that after all callbacks are executed, the provider will be wrapped by Hardhat's built-in extenders.
-This means that the object returned by `extendProvider` is not the same as the one found on `hre.network.provider`, but its funcionality is included there.
+This means that the object returned by `extendProvider` is not the same as the one found on `hre.network.provider`, but its functionality is included there.

 For example, adding the following to `hardhat.config.js`: